cosmos/iavl/docs/proof/proof.md

 ```

 In reality, IAVL nodes contain more data than shown here - for details please refer to the
 [node documentation](../node/node.md).
-However, this simplified version is sufficient for a
+However, this simplified version is sufficient for an
-high-level understanding.
+overview.

 A cryptographically secure hash is generated for each node in the tree by hashing the node's key
 and value (if leaf node), version, and height, as well as the hashes of each direct child (if